-The other parameter that affects the convergence rate is the order of the largest Jordan block.
-In particular, we show in Theorem~\ref{thm:convergence_rate} that while the size of the largest Jordan block is significant, the matrix size should not effect the convergence rate.
-In order to test this observation numerically, we compare three block matrices of order $10$, having blocks of varying sizes on the diagonal.
-These blocks have the eigenvalue $0.5$ on the diagonal but also $0.5$ on subdiagonal entries (instead of traditionally $1$).
+The other parameter that affects the convergence rate is the size of the largest Jordan block.
+In particular, we show in Theorem~\ref{thm:convergence_rate} that while the size of the largest Jordan block affects the convergence rate, the matrix size does not.
+In order to test this observation numerically, we compare three block matrices of size $10 \times 10$, having blocks of varying sizes on their diagonal.
+These blocks have the eigenvalue $0.5$ on the diagonal and $0.5$ on super-diagonal entries (instead of the traditional $1$).
 This is done to avoid high condition numbers which can obscure the results of this test.
-The first matrix consists of a single block of order $10\times 10$, the second consists of two blocks of order $5$, and the third consists of five blocks, each of order $2$.
+The first matrix consists of a single block of size $10\times 10$, the second consists of two blocks of size $5 \times 5$ each, and the third consists of five blocks, each of size $2 \times 2$.
 We use the function $f_3$ of \eqref{eqn:f3_numerics} to allow for large Jordan blocks.
 The results are plotted in Figure \ref{fig:different_block_sizes}, where we notice that the convergence rates depend on the size of the largest Jordan block.
-It is worth noting that we repeat this test with a matrix having on the diagonal two replicates of the above matrices to experience exactly identical results, which confirms numerically the observation of Theorem~\ref{thm:convergence_rate}.
+It is worth noting that we repeated this test with a matrix having on the diagonal two copies of the above matrices, and obtained exactly identical results, which confirms numerically the observation of Theorem~\ref{thm:convergence_rate}.